meltroop/pob/README.md

-# Proof of Experience Protocol
+# Proof of Beer

 ⚠️ This project is currently under active development.
 Things might break.
 Feel free to check the open issues & create new ones.

-Proof of Experience Protocol (POEP) is a public good, created to reward connections between Brands and Community Members.
+Proof of Beer (POB) is a public good, created to reward connections between Brands and Community Members.

-A Brand, in the POEP context, can be from a single person, to a community/DAO, to a company or country.
+A Brand, in the POB context, can be from a single person, to a community/DAO, to a company or country.

 Community Members are all of us, users, who interact with the Brands with aligned values.

 - **Create and deploy custom Product NFT and Memory NFT Smart Contracts**.
-- **Configure custom Unlocking Mechanism for your Memory NFTs**
+- **Configure custom Unlocking Mechanism for your Beer NFTs**
 - **Create drops and collaborations with and for your Community Members**
 - **Track merit and involvement of Community Mmbers within the community**

-POEP was designed to enhance these connections and reward Community Members with provable, on-chain memories derived from specific actions within the community.
+POB was designed to enhance these connections and reward Community Members with provable, on-chain memories derived from specific actions within the community.

 This project was created using [Scaffold-Eth 2](https://github.com/scaffold-eth/se-2) as a starter template.